Create a map

 - On the ribbon, click Window, point to Extensions, and choose ArcGIS Maps for Adobe Creative Cloud.

-- Sign in to your ArcGIS organizational account.
+- In the ArcGIS Sign In window, sign in with your ArcGIS organizational account or your Plus account.

 - In the Mapboards window, click the Preview and add content button.

 If it wasn't already open, the Compilation window appears showing the Buildings layer with a Topographic basemap.